-In my attempt to gracefully transition: four processes later, I went from garish orange to brassy yellow, to a scary color I can’t even put a name on it.
-Vietnam, Cambodia, Malaysia, and Dubai… (Experience tip: do not go bleached blonde in Cambodian side street salon… just sayin.)
-Also, trying to match the gray is NOT an option; you’ll wind up with major damage and breakage on already over-processed hair.
+In my attempt to gracefully transition: four processes later, I went from garish orange to brassy yellow, to a scary color I can’t even put a name on.
+Vietnam, Cambodia, Malaysia, and Dubai… (Experience tip: do not go bleached blonde in a Cambodian side street salon… just sayin’.)
+Also trying to match the gray is NOT an option; you’ll wind up with major damage and breakage on already over-processed hair.
 Then there is the guilt as I cheated on my hairdressers in NY: my lovely niece Marissa and beautiful cousin Lenny.
-I knew there would be major eye-rolling, hands up in the air, and huge sighs when I returned to NY, begging for help.
-Thankfully, I was welcomed home and they did their magic.
+I knew there would be major eye-rolling, hands up in the air, and huge sighs when I returned to NY begging for help.
+Thankfully, I was welcomed home, and they did their magic.
 I left feeling beautiful, not because they fixed my hair, but because they are professional hairdresser therapists.

 The gray, the silver, the white… here they are, in all their glory, all day long.
 I’m not gonna lie, it has been most difficult for my ego.
 Still, I wonder why I am kicking and screaming about aging.
 I know I am no longer young, but not yet old.
 Time to swallow that denial.

 I had no idea this transformation of my hair would render me invisible and cause such a reaction simultaneously.
-OK, to be fair, I outright asked everyone for validation and it wasn’t always pleasant to hear” “You’re too young… no way, don’t do it… you look so much older.”I weighed the decision every time I saw my reflection or noticed the difference in how I was treated.
+Okay, to be fair, I outright asked everyone for validation, and it wasn’t always pleasant to hear “You’re too young… no way, don’t do it… you look so much older.”I weighed the decision every time I saw my reflection or noticed the difference in how I was treated.
 Ageism is real and not in a respectful way.